BigDataForSanDiego/team106/README.md

 Hacking Homies 2

 #### Your team’s hackathon idea in One sentence:
-Application which shows average pricing for medical procedures, lab tests and pharmaceuticals.
+Application which shows average pricing for medical procedures, lab tests, and pharmaceuticals.

 #### A visual